 Why: No minimum deposit requirement and competitive rates put the CD products from Barclays Bank Delaware in the top 10.

 Review: Barclays Bank Delaware is one of three banks on this list that don’t require a minimum deposit to open a high-interest CD account.
 And, there are no monthly fees.
-Plus, its 60-month CD has the highest APY in this top 10 — 3.00%%.
-However, the 2.45% APY on the 12-month CD is slightly lower in comparison to other 12-month CDs on this list.
+Plus, its 60-month CD has among the highest APYs — 3.10%%.
+Additionally, the APY on the 12-month CD is 2.55%.

 How to open: You can open an account on the Barclays site by providing personal information, including your Social Security number, and transferring funds electronically from another account.